clerk/javascript/.changeset/hungry-clouds-return.md

 "@clerk/types": minor
 ---

-Add a development mode notice to components and also introducing `popoverBox` descriptor.
+Add a development mode notice to components and also introduce `popoverBox` descriptor.